-Due to the ongoing Corona Virus situation, ESL will not be meeting in person this fall.
-Classes from the interrupted Spring 2020 semester will resume being ONLINE for UPPER LEVELS ONLY.
-(Morning: Levels 2-5; Evening: Levels 3-5) No new students will be accepted for the fall semester.
+Due to the ongoing Corona Virus situation, ESL will not be meeting in person this spring.
+The following classes are being offered ONLINE for UPPER LEVELS ONLY: Morning: Levels 2-5; Evening: Levels 3-5.
+Class sizes will be small, so there will be limited spaces in the classes.

 ENGLISH AS A SECOND LANGUAGE

 English as a Second Language teaches adult students how to read, write and communicate in the English language.
 All nationalities are welcome.
 Childcare is provided with prior registration for the evening sessions.
 Space is limited.

 Please fill out the registration form online using the link below.
 New students will be asked to participate in a placement interview online.
 You will receive an invitation to the inter view after you register

 Morning Classes – Thursday, January 19, 2021 – 9:30 – 11:00 AM

 Evening Classes – Thursday, January 19, 2021 – 7:00 – 8:30 PM